glad-gradient/semantic-segmentation/README.md

 # semantic-segmentation
-The project uses data from Airbus Ship Detection Challenge.
-The model is composed of a ResNet50 based encoder and a deconvolutional decoder.
+A segmentation of ships on satellite images.
+The image segmentation model uses U-Net model from https://github.com/qubvel/segmentation_models.
+A pretrained and fine-tuned EfficientNet model is as an encoder.(https://github.com/qubvel/efficientnet) The dataset is from Airbus Ship Detection Challenge (https://www.kaggle.com/c/airbus-ship-detection/data).